LATEST UPDATES FROM THE PARISH COUNCILLORS as at 17 November 2020

 YOU MUST BOOK YOUR SLOT ONLINE IN ADVANCE here.
 You will need to enter your PostCode, find your address from the pull-down list of properties, select the centre from the centres available and also enter your car registration number.
 You will be given the available days/time-slots (that have not already been booked).
 Simply select one, and confirm reservation, and you will be emailed an appointment pass which is numbered and which will need to be printed and displayed on your car dash. (or shown on a mobile phone when asked at the gate).
 NB: please remember only 2 visits are allowed every 14 days per household and please remember to turn up at the correct time.

-- Please drive carefuly around the village and watch out for large construction lorries using the Ledbury Road and The Common whilst various homes are being constructed.
-Please make sure cars are parked off the road, where possible, or tight against the kerbs to allow a safe space for the lorries to pass.
+- However please drive carefuly around the village and watch out for large construction lorries using the Ledbury Road and The Common whilst various homes are being constructed.
+Please make sure cars are parked off the road, where possible, or tight against the kerbs to allow a safe space for the lorries (and buses) to pass.

 You can search for planned roadworks by visiting: https://one.network/ Then searching for “Ledbury (Wellington Heath)” in the search box. (select the time period such as “Next two weeks” from the pull-down box of time periods above).